Estimated reading time: 36 minutes

 The managing director's comment: We've always done it this way, so it must continue to be expected.
 I threw the pen & the printouts in the corner and from that point on I implemented every sh... that the managing director wanted "just like before".
 And made no more suggestions for improvement.

-One should not waste any unnecessary time with and for such advice-resistant people.
+With and for One should not waste any unnecessary time with and for such advice-resistant people.
 No thanks are given anyway and you can't change anything in such companies anyway.
 My observation is that this way of thinking always runs through the entire company.

 Of course you can also successfully introduce Navision / Business Central in such companies.
 Especially the tools up to BC 14 make these products more suitable than any competition on the market.
 The project just described was also implemented and the error described is still installed in 2022 in the meanwhile 2013 Navision version.
 I have never experienced this “we've always done it this way” in such an inflexible concrete head thinking as among the users of the mainframe systems.